 My campfire eclair pays tribute to this fabulous French dessert.
 The dough we used is refrigerated biscuit dough and it is wrapped and cooked over a campfire using a long dowel.
 It is very kid friendly.
 In fact our cub scouts loved making this camping dessert.

-This campfire dessert on a stick does need a thicker stick than what you use for roasting marshmallows.
-You will need a big stick with the bark removed or a dowel that is at least 1-inch thick to make these campfire eclairs.
+1. You will need a big stick with the bark removed or a dowel that is at least 1-inch thick to make these campfire eclairs.
 Soak the stick in water for 30 minutes or so before using, because you don’t want it to burn in the fire.
+Think something as thick as a broom handle.

 As I mentioned earlier, the dough of the eclair is refrigerated biscuit dough.
 We have also used instant pancake mix and add enough water until you have a firm dough that has the same texture as pizza dough.
 You will need about a tennis ball sized amount of dough for each campfire eclair.